Anachronisms in the Book of Mormon: Horses

 There are several instances where horses are mentioned in the Book of Mormon, and are portrayed as being in the forest upon first arrival of the Nephites, "raise(d)", "fed", "prepared" (in conjunction with chariots), used for food, and being "useful unto man".
 There is no evidence that horses existed on the American continent during the time frame of the Book of Mormon.
 While there were horses in North America during the Pleistocene, and modern horses partly evolved in the Americas, fossil records show that they became extinct on the American continent approximately 10,000 years ago.
 Horses did not reappear in the Americas until the Spaniards brought them from Europe.
 They were brought to the Caribbean by Christopher Columbus in 1493, and to the American continent by Hernán Cortés in 1519.
+At this point then there is no convincing evidence that the horse survived until the period of the Mesoamerican civilizations.